ghga-de/schemapack/docs/schemapack_spec.md

     target: true
 ```

-`multiple`: Describes the maximum number of instances allowed from each side of the relation.

-The cardinality of the relation.
-It describes the maximum number of instances the origin and the target end may contribute to the relation. `origin` is true if the target may have multiple instances from the origin side, and `target` is true if the origin may have multiple instances from the target side.
+`multiple`: Describes the maximum number of instances allowed from from the origin and target side. `origin` is true if the target may have multiple instances from the origin side, and `target` is true if the origin may have multiple instances from the target side.

 Example (for a many-to-one relation):
 ```yaml